 Improving your BHP - Standard Engine Swaps

-If you have a small-engine Mini, consider replacing it with a larger engine as your first step towards more power, as a larger engine is a better base for future modifications.
+If you have a small-engine Mini, consider replacing it with a larger car engine as your first step towards more power, as a larger engine is a better base for future modifications.

-Minis already equipped with 1275cc engines can be improved by swapping for one in a higher state of tune, most commonly the MG Metro engine.
+Minis already equipped with 1275cc engines can also be improved by swapping for one in a higher state of tune, most commonly the MG Metro engine.
 This method has the advantages that the engine is all-standard and there is no need to dismantle it for its camshaft and cylinder head.

 Modifying your Engine - Basics

 The next component to be changed is the camshaft.
 All camshafts represent a compromise between low-end and top-end power - a duration of 260 degrees is about as long as you can go without noticing a loss in low-end power.
-A duration of 280 degrees or more results in less power than a standard engine (or at best, the same amount), until 2000-3000rpm for "street" cams or 4000+ rpm for race cams, where the power curve rises rapidly, suddenly providing huge amounts of power.
+A duration of 280 degrees or more results in less power than a standard motor (or at best, the same amount), until 2000-3000 rpm for "street" cams or 4000+ rpm for race cams, where the power curve rises rapidly, suddenly providing huge amounts of power.

-Longer-duration cams cause the engine to idle unevenly and require frequent slipping of the clutch at low speeds, and also cause poor fuel economy at low rpm.
+Longer-duration cams cause the car engine to idle unevenly and require frequent slipping of the clutch at low speeds, and also cause poor fuel economy at low rpm.
 An engine with one of these cams is likely to develop less power than an unmodified car below 3000 to 4000rpm.
 In all the car can be extremely unpleasant to drive around town.
 Camshaft manufacturers can recommend the appropriate cam for your intended uses.

 Re-boring the engine is the other direction to go in to increase power.
 Given the expense, it is best to start with a 1275cc block.
 Standard overbores are 1293cc, 1310cc, and 1328cc, although the block is commonly bored to 1380cc while retaining reliability.

 To further increase cc's the engine can be stroked - the crankshaft journals are offset-ground and smaller con-rods are used to increase the stroke.
 This is expensive but yields 1430-1480cc engines.
-1600cc engines have been produced by this method but can only be considered experimental.
+1600cc motors have been produced by this method but can only be considered experimental.

 The more power, the more wear on the gearbox and engine.
 The gearbox is mentioned first because it was originally designed for an 848cc engine delivering 34bhp and has not been significantly strengthened since.